dblock/kahneraja.github.io/_posts/2016-01-20-semver-is-a-powerful-example-of-technology-agreement-and-wide-spread-collaboration.md

 Semantic Versioning is a commonly used naming convension for labeling a library, component, package, api, service or any other shared piece of technology.
 It can also be used for document store management or anything else that is constantly evolving.

 The specification is authored by Tom Preston-Werner, inventor of Gravatars and cofounder of GitHub.
 It details the meaning of a given version number.
+From looking at the commit history I can see that semver was beginning to formalise in early 2011.

 	"^3.10.1"